jsfakianos/assignement12/Courseware/10.6_Assignment/README.md

 There are two parts to this:

 1. The Keen Auto Collector (hint: put it in a template so the whole site gets covered) - this will automatically create and populate the following collections: `pageviews`, `clicks`, and `form_submissions` with Keen default properties
 1. Detailed tracking of UI events in `lampi.js` - you will need to instrument the the sliders and buttons; events from 'click', 'change', and 'input' UI should be stored in a collection named `ui` (the details of the properties for events in the `ui` collection are below).
+Use [keen-tracking.js](https://github.com/keen/keen-tracking.js) for this (in addition to the Auto Collector).

 Do not worry about the volume of analytics events at this point (e.g., fine if many events are generated as a slider is moved).
 Do not worry about instrumenting the Dashboard page.